 - Reactiv urethane coating is sensitive to surfaces and offers more control

-- Seamless coating technology makes for a flawless ball and slick air travel
+- Seamless coating technology makes for a flawless golf ball and slick air travel

 - Specialised core should give you both power and control